 A loud party was reported at 12:42 a.m. somewhere alone Sidewinder Drive.
 A police officer did not hear a party upon arrival and nobody answered the door, the police said.

 On Saturday, Feb.
 15 at 10:03 p.m., a suspected intoxication case was reported on the 1700 block of Park Avenue.
 Public police logs did not provide details.

 At 4:32 p.m., someone on Hillside Avenue reported that a sport utility vehicle had been parked for seven or eight days without having been moved.
-The vehicle was left in a spot where the person who contacted the police parks, the police said.
-The spot is not an assigned one, though, the police were told.

 A snowboard was reported stolen on the 800 block of Main Street at 1:40 p.m.

 The police were called to somewhere along Woodside Avenue at 12:24 a.m. after a power line was reported to be "ripped and sagging" after ice had fallen off a roof.
 The power company was to be called.

 A loud party was reported somewhere along Deer Valley Drive at 2:07 a.m.